OvoiDs/Bioinfo-tools/README.md

 Those scripts helps filtering snpEff annotated (either EFF format or new ANN format) vcf files.
 They support either manual curation or batch removal of certain annotations.

+## try_mutload.sh

+Weird stuff that is supposed to help us filtering Integragen's variants...
+For now, we've tried like 10 different ways of filtering those variants and we still *NEVER* find the same number they find...